yggrdrasil/martini_openmm/README.md

 [![martini_openmm](https://github.com/maccallumlab/martini_openmm/actions/workflows/CI.yml/badge.svg)](https://github.com/maccallumlab/martini_openmm/actions)

 The test systems include:
-- Simple and more complex mixtured of lipids;
+- Simple and more complex mixtures of lipids;
 - Soluble membrane proteins, with elastic networks setups for Martini 2 and 3, and including Go model for Martini 3;
 Membrane proteins with elastic network setup for Martini 2 and 3;
 - A pentapetide in water with Martini 2.3P polarizable force field[^5];